-In sports, lingo can sprout into conversation like dandelions on an abandoned soccer field.
+For most of us sports lingo can sprout into our daily conversation like dandelions on an soccer field.
 Most of the jargon makes sense for it refers to a specific action.
 For example, a “spike” in volleyball means to smack the ball across the net in a downward angle.
 A “kill” means to spike the ball with so much force, the defending team can only watch the ball hit the ground for a point.
 And a “side-out” is when a volleyball player grows tired of all the spiking and killing and switches to shuffleboard.

 Then there is sport’s lingo that holds no relation to any action or object.
 One term I never fully understood is why the English call their soccer field a “pitch”.
 Merriam Webster please explain:

 I’m not sure one can slide tackle through this definition.
 Any others?

 Slightly better but not an ideal situation, chasing a soccer ball down the side of a mountain.
 Ah, here it is under British slang.

 PITCH: (a) an outdoor sight for camping (b) a playing field

 It would be nice if the Brits started using nouns to name their objects instead of verbs and adjectives like pitch, lift, flat, crisp and worse of all, mate.
 But while we are on the pitch I want to address another soccer term.